Decomposition of Explained Variation in the Linear Mixed Model: Real Data Applications

-\cite{lme4} use data on the average reaction time per day for subjects in a sleep deprivation study \citep{sleepstudy} as a running example.
-For each in 18 subjects, the response variable \textit{Reaction} defined as the average reaction times in milliseconds is collected on 10 days where amount of sleep is unrestricted on day 0 and restricted to 3 hours of sleep afterwards.
-In their analysis, \cite{lme4} study whether a random slope for day should be added to the model with fixed day effect and random intercept for subject comparing the difference in deviance between the two models and p-values based on the likelihood ratio test.
-They conclude that " adding a linear effect of time uncorrelated with the intercept leads to an enormous and significant drop in deviance".
+\citet{lme4} investigate reaction time per day for subjects in a longitudinal sleep deprivation study.
+For each of the $18$ subjects, the response variable \textit{Reaction} defined as the average reaction times in milliseconds is collected on the same $10$ days, implying a balanced design.
+The amount of sleep is unrestricted on day $0$ and restricted to $3$ hours afterwards.
+By means of a likelihood ratio test and difference in deviance, \citet{lme4} study whether a random slope for \textit{time} should be added to the basic model including \textit{time} as a covariate with fixed effect and a random subject-specific intercept (\textit{ID}).
+They conclude that "adding a linear [random] effect of time uncorrelated with the [random] intercept leads to an enormous and significant drop in deviance".
+While this may be convincing from a modeling perspective, the magnitude of a deviance drop is inherently difficult to interpret.

-In Table \ref{tab:sleepstudy} we present the explained variances in conjunction with the standard output of effect estimates, standard errors and p-values.
-The variance decomposition illustrates that the random slope indeed explains the largest part in the variance of \textit{Reaction}, more intuitively interpretable than the difference in deviance, rather capturing relevance of the effect than statistical significance as compared to sequential testing.
-Column "variance explained" shows variances explained by fixed and random effects $\Rbd$ and $\Rud$, respectively, normalized to the sample variance of the dependent variable $\syh$, i.e. in terms of coefficients of partial determination (Section \ref{R2lmm}).
-Cross-term $\Rbud$ is negligible in this example. $95\%$ confidence intervals based on parametric bootstrapping with $1,000$ replications indicate the uncertainty in estimates.